Careers in Business Management

-The U.S. Bureau of Labor Statistics predicts more than 600,000 new jobs in business by 2024, opening up opportunities for those with a passion for investments, real estate, marketing and human resources.
+The U.S. Bureau of Labor Statistics predicts more than 600,000 new jobs in business management by 2024, opening up opportunities for those with a passion for investments, real estate, marketing and human resources.
 Because the field of business is so broad, it’s worth exploring the different career paths and specializations available, what types of careers are emerging, and the skills or certifications necessary for various positions.

 Whether they have a head for numbers or a flair for marketing, students pursuing business degrees have numerous options in choosing a specialization that will best fit their strengths and preferences.
 The following are examples of concentrations in business and the specific careers they can lead to.